-- 85. Prior to entry into any port, masters of catching vessels as well as processing vessels and auxiliary vessels or their representative shall provide the relevant authorities of the port, at least 4 hours before the estimated time of arrival, with the following: - a) estimated time of arrival; - b) estimate of quantity of bluefin tuna retained on board; - c) the information on the geographic area where the catch was taken.
+- 85. Prior to entry into any port, masters of catching vessels as well as processing vessels and auxiliary vessels or their representative shall provide the relevant authorities of the port, at least 4 hours before the estimated time of arrival, with the following: - a) the external identification number and the name of the fishing vessel; - b) the date and estimated time of arrival at port; - c) the port of destination and the purposes of the call, such as landing, transhipment or access to services; - d) estimate of quantity of bluefin tuna retained on board; - e) the information on the geographic area where the catch was taken.